Cnasboll/HLF25-2/v04/README.md

 `work.base ~ "cave"`

 ## General
-The following enumns are mapped to integer constants:
+The following enums are mapped to integer constants:
 From the `Gender` enum in `Appearance`: `unknown` = `0`, `ambiguous` = `1`, `male` = `2`, `female` = `3`, `nonBinary` = `4`, `wontSay` = `5`

 From the `Alignment` enum in `Biography`: `unknown` = `0`, `neutral` = `1`, `mostlyGood` = `2`, `good` = `3`, `reasonable` = `4`, `notQuite` = `5`, `notQuite` = `6`, `bad` = `7`, `ugly` = `8`, `evil` = `9`, `usingMobileSpeakerOnPublicTransport` = `10`